Mustard seed: Other uses

-Cultural references
+In culture

 The mustard seed is frequently referenced in world literature, including in religious texts, as a metaphor for something small or insignificant.

 In the Bible, Jesus tells the Parable of the Mustard Seed referring to faith and the Kingdom of God.
-There, Jesus says, “The kingdom of heaven is like to a grain of mustard seed, which is the smallest of all seeds on earth.
+There, Jesus says, "The kingdom of heaven is like to a grain of mustard seed, which is the smallest of all seeds on earth.
 Yet when planted, it grows and becomes the largest of all garden plants, with such big branches that the birds can perch in its shade."

 There are references to mustard seeds in India from a story of Gautama Buddha in the fifth century BC.
 Gautama Buddha told the story of the grieving mother (Kisa Gotami) and the mustard seed.
 When a mother loses her only son, she takes his body to the Buddha to find a cure.
 The Buddha asks her to bring a handful of mustard seeds from a family that has never lost a child, husband, parent, or friend.
 When the mother is unable to find such a house in her village, she realizes death is common to all, and she cannot be selfish in her grief.

 Jewish texts compare the knowable universe to the size of a mustard seed to demonstrate the world's insignificance and to teach humility.

 The mustard seed is mentioned in the Quran: "And We place the scales of justice for the Day of Resurrection, so no soul will be treated unjustly at all.
 And if there is [even] the weight of a mustard seed, We will bring it forth.
 And sufficient are We as accountant (21:47)", and according to the Hadith, Muhammad said that he who has in his heart the weight of a mustard seed of pride would not enter Paradise.